opragel/customJSS/README.md

 Known issues:

-- See the issues section
+- See the issues section on GitHub
 - You tell me!